Our Beloved Caregivers

 I recently read an article on Stroke Recovery Foundation’s blog entitled, The Benefits And Complexities Of Caregiving.
-It was very good, as usual for their work, so I wanted to summarize it for you, as well as add my experiences.
+It was very good, so I wanted to summarize it for you, as well as add my experiences.

 With the increase in the number of stroke survivors (800k per year), it stands to reason there would be an increase in caregivers.
 Fifteen million survivors have received care in the past year.